zeroc-ice/ice-demos/csharp/Manual/evictor/README.md

 to be added and removed without invalidating iterators.
 Such an implementation is provided in `LinkedList.cs`.

-For more details on this evictor, see the section "Server Implementation Techniques" in the Ice documentation.
+Refer to the Ice Manual for more details on this evictor.